aleph2c/learning_xslt_with_python/README.md

 then work through his examples as lab work.
 For mastery, do a deep dive back into Michael's book.

+XSLT is a powerful and robust technology.
+It has been actively developed for almost 25 years, and it has been responsive to its community's feedback.
+This has been possible because Michael Kay has created a company called Saxonica, where he can get paid to develop the language while also working on open standards boards and writing books about XSLT/XPath.
+He offers up part of his software as open source, and makes his money by licensing XSLT compilers that have more features.
+His open-source software acts as a loss-leader for his business.
+He and his developers are active on StackOverflow, manage their bugs using openly available bug trackers and are in constant contact with their users.
+It's worth learning XSLT.
+It is also worth listening to Michael for many other reasons, such as how to have a good life as a computer scientist, how to build a software business, how to manage a committee, and how to follow long-term plans.

-As of Jan 13 2023, Michael Kay's company, Saxonica, has released an open-source version of the XSLT programming language compiler and parser (Mozilla Public Licence) as a Python pip package.
+As of Jan 13 2023, Saxonica, has released an open-source version of the XSLT programming language compiler and parser (Mozilla Public Licence) as a Python pip package.
 This package is called ``saxonche``, and it supports XSLT 3.0, XPath 3.1, XQuery 3.1, XSD 1.1 and has a Schema Validator processor, based on SaxonC-HE 12.0.
+The ``saxconche`` python library uses ctypes to build a SaxonC XSLT compiler and run it within Python.
 The SaxonC project is a port of the Saxon Java software to C, so it can be used with C/C++, PHP and Python.
-But, before you get excited, know that you should avoid this library:
+But, before you get excited, know that you should avoid this library for production:

 - The ``saxonche`` library's documentation is wrong.
 If you try to follow their instructions your program won't run.
 These docs were copied and pasted from the